weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (107) [o=[ a=] 2

-for every k-chain W of class ¢” in E.
+for every k-chain W of class c” in E.
 If ¥; and W¥, are such chains, and if they have the same boundaries,

 it follows that